mnieber/skandha/README.md

 ## Fact: callbacks allow you to create co-ordinated behaviours

-Above we see for the first time how SkandhaJS helps you to create co-ordinated behaviours.
+In `createContainer.ts` we see for the first time how SkandhaJS helps you to create co-ordinated behaviours.
 When the client calls `ctr.selection.selectItem` and the `select` callback is executed, then the callback ensures that the selected item is also highlighted.
-As the comment in the snippet suggests, we can make the body of the `select` callback more readable by extracting some of the code in a `highlightFollowsSelection` helper function.
+As the comment in the snippet suggests, we could make the body of the `select` callback more readable by extracting some of the code in a `highlightFollowsSelection` helper function.

 ## Snippet: a container with Selection, Highlight and Filtering